Approved: January 21, 2014

 4. Export Control Compliance Program

-The TTI Compliance Committee will publish information via the intranet to guide in the identification, administration, and resolution of export control issues and, in conjunction with Texas A&M System Sponsored Research Services, develop and implement procedures to:
+The TTI Compliance Committee will publish information via the intranet to guide in the identification, administration, and resolution of export control issues and, in conjunction with Texas A&M University (TAMU) Sponsored Research Services (SRS), develop and implement procedures to:

 - screen proposals and projects for compliance with export control laws and regulations;

-- ensure international activities conducted outside the United States receive appropriate export control approvals; and
+- ensure international activities conducted outside the US receive appropriate export control approvals; and

 - screen vendors as appropriate for compliance with export control laws.

 All new hires undergo applicable restricted party screening as a condition of their employment to TTI.
-Documents associated with visiting scholars and employment of non-U.S. persons from countries of concern will be provided to the System Research Security Office (RSO) monthly.
+Documents associated with visiting scholars and employment of Foreign Persons from countries of concern will be provided to the system RSO monthly.

 All international visitors undergo applicable restricted party screening as a condition of their visit to TTI.

-It is the responsibility of TTI employees who are shipping items outside the United States (including hand-carrying items such as research equipment, computers, materials and data) to comply with export control laws and regulations in coordination with the TTI Export Controls procedures.
-Employees should contact the TTI Export Control Officer for assistance if needed prior to shipping, hand-carrying, or otherwise sending Controlled Physical Items or Controlled Information outside the United States.
+It is the responsibility of TTI employees who are shipping items outside the US (including hand-carrying items such as research equipment, computers, materials and data) to comply with export control laws and regulations in coordination with the TTI export control procedures.
+Employees should contact the TTI ECO for assistance if needed prior to shipping, hand-carrying, or otherwise sending export controlled items or information outside the United States.

-The TTI Business Office is responsible, in coordination with the Export Control Officer, to develop and implement procedures to screen vendors as appropriate for compliance with export control laws and regulations.
+The TTI Business Office is responsible, in coordination with the ECO, to develop and implement procedures to screen vendors as appropriate for compliance with export control laws and regulations related to financial transactions including acquisition of gifts, goods and services.

-Suspected violations should be reported to the Export Control Officer or anonymously via the TAMUS Ethics Point portal in writing.
-The Export Control Officer is authorized to suspend or terminate an export activity if he or she determines the activity is not in compliance, or will lead to noncompliance, with export control laws or regulations.
+Suspected violations should be reported to the EO, ECO, or anonymously via the system Ethics Point portal in writing.
+The EO or ECO is authorized to suspend or terminate an activity if he or she determines the activity is not in compliance, or will lead to noncompliance, with export control laws or regulations.

 Related Statutes, Policies, or Requirements